 Every state in the Union has laws against drunk driving.
 However, it is important to know that the particular laws may vary between states.

-Wisconsin is one of many states that has ignition interlock requirements after certain kinds of DUI convictions.
+As a DUI lawyer in Madison and Middleton, I am informing you that Wisconsin is one of many states that has ignition interlock requirements after certain kinds of DUI convictions.
 According to the state of Wisconsin, you will have to install an ignition interlock device if you have had multiple DUIs, if you had a BAC higher than .15 at the time the police pulled you over, or if you refuse a breathalyzer test when stopped.

 What is ignition interlock?